Ethos-lab/robust-representation-matching/README.md

 All content in this repository is licensed under the MIT license.
 [TODO: add license file to repo]

 ## To-Dos
-* Add path to pre-trained models.
+* Add link to pre-trained models.
+* * Add link to robust data.
 * Add script to parse log files and generate time numbers.
-* Complete acknowledgement.
+* Add arxiv link to readme intro.
 * Complete citation.
-* Add arxiv link to readme intro.
 * Add MIT license file to repo.
+* Add requirements.txt